bems2588/code-quiz/README.md

 ## Porpuse

-This application is made to test your knowledge about HTML, CSS and JS.
+This application was made to test your knowledge about HTML, CSS and JS.

 ## Built With